dogray7722/golang-cookbook/README.md

 # golang-cookbook

 ## Purpose
-This application demonstrates knowledge of creating a RESTFull Web API using GO.
-It incorporates the gin/gonic web server package, and uses the pq postgres package for the database/sql backend.
+This application demonstrates knowledge of creating a REST-Full Web API using GO.
+It incorporates the gin/gonic web server package, and uses the pq postgres driver for the database/sql instance.

 ## Instructions
 - Run the migration script in datasources/postgres/recipes_db/db_migrations/initial_migration_up.sql